-As cloud take-up has risen, cyber-attacks have also grown by a staggering 50%, which demonstrates just how alert cyber criminals are to this ripe opportunity for online infiltration.
+As cloud adoption has risen, cyber-attacks have too, growing by a staggering 50%, which demonstrates just how alert cyber criminals are to this ripe opportunity for online infiltration.

 According to our research, 10% of security professionals claim that moving to the cloud has worsened company security, so it’s essential the right measures are in place.